santyarellano/CrossEngine/README.md

 GOOD LUCK!

-## STEP 1: Downloading the engine and getting it to run
+## STEP 1: Downloading the engine and everything needed.

 Before getting all hands-on coding, please make sure you can run the project on your desktop and on your Android device (as it is insanely hard to identify dependency errors with a big project).
 Here are some steps for you to get it to work: